-8. Physiology of endocrine glands:

-- Definition, functions and kinds of hormones. - Structure and functions of the following glands: Thyroid, parathyroid, adrenal, pancreas, pituitary and pineal gland.

-9. Physiology of reproductive system

-- Structure & function of male and female sex glands and organs. - Ovarian and menstrual cycle. - Role of hormones in reproduction: FSH, LH, Estrogen, Progesterone, Testosterone and Human Chorionic Gonadotropic hormone (HCG). - Placenta.

-• Physiology of pregnancy, parturition, lactation and menopause.
+- 7. Physiology of endocrine glands: - Definition, functions and kinds of hormones. - Structure and functions of the following glands: Thyroid, parathyroid, adrenal, pancreas, pituitary and pineal gland. - 8.
+Physiology of reproductive system - Structure & function of male and female sex glands and organs. - Ovarian and menstrual cycle. - Role of hormones in reproduction: FSH, LH, Estrogen, Progesterone, Testosterone and Human Chorionic Gonadotropic hormone(HCG). - Placenta. - Physiology of pregnancy, parturition, lactation and menopause.

 - 1. Bloom, W. And Fawceitt, D.W.A.
 Text Book of Histology W.B.Saunders of Company, 1968. - 2.
 Guyton, AC, Text Book of Medical Physiology W.B.
 Saunders & Company. - 3.
 Strand, F.L.
 Modern Physiology.
 Macmillan Publication. - 4.
-Davidson, B. And Smith E., Text Book of Physiology and Biochemistry, 1972.
+Davidson, B. And Smith E., Text Book of Physiology and Biochemistry, 1970

-Semester - I

-Session 2020-2021

-COMMUNITY NUTRITION AND SOCIAL WELFARE
+Post Graduate Diploma in Nutrition and Dietetics Semester - I Session 2021-2022 COMMUNITY NUTRITION AND SOCIAL WELFARE (Theory) COURSE CODE: PNDL - 1282

-- CO1.
-To understand the factors affecting food consumption and malnutrition. - CO2.
-To gain knowledge about agricultural production and socio- economic and psychological factors related to malnutrition and family size and composition. - CO3.
-To understand the measures to overcome malnutrition and to apply basic principle of nutrition to improve the dietary practices of community. - CO4.
-To gain knowledge about economics of sanitation of food nutrition. - CO5.
-To understand the national and international organization engaged in food and nutrition activity. - CO6.
-To understand the role of voluntary agencies their state programmes community development and extension programmes. - CO7.
-To understand the principles of planning, executing and evaluating the nutrition education programme. - CO8.
-To develop the knowledge about concept of social welfare. - CO9.
-To understand the knowledge about broad fields of social welfare, family and social welfare. - CO10.
-To distinguish social welfare from social work, social service, social reform and social action. - CO11.
-To develop the knowledge about social welfare agencies and institutions involved in social welfare. - CO12.
-To understand the knowledge about local organization, Home Science Association Of India, Women Voluntary Service
+Upon Completion of this Course the student should be able to CO1.
+To understand the factors affecting food consumption and malnutrition.
+CO2.
+To gain knowledge about agricultural production and socio- economic and psychological factors related to malnutrition and family size and composition.

+CO3.
+To understand the measures to overcome malnutrition and to apply basic principle of nutrition to improve the dietary practices of community.

+CO4.
+To gain knowledge about economics of sanitation of food nutrition.

+CO5.
+To understand the national and international organization engaged in food and nutrition activity.

+CO6.
+To understand the role of voluntary agencies their state programmes community development and extension programmes.

+CO7.
+To understand the principles of planning, executing and evaluating the nutrition education programme.

+CO8.
+To develop the knowledge about concept of social welfare.

+CO9.
+To understand the knowledge about broad fields of social welfare, family and social welfare.

+CO10.
+To distinguish social welfare from social work, social service, social reform and social action.

+CO11.
+To develop the knowledge about social welfare agencies and institutions involved in social welfare.

+CO12.
+To understand the knowledge about local organization, Home Science Association Of India, Women Voluntary Service.

-COMMUNITY NUTRITION AND SOCIAL WELFARE (Theory)
+Post Graduate Diploma in Nutrition and Dietetics (Semester-I) Session 2021-2022 COMMUNITY NUTRITION AND SOCIAL WELFARE (Theory) COURSE CODE: PNDL - 1282

-Time: 3 Hours Max.
-Marks:100

-Theory: 80 CA: 20
+Max.
+Marks:100 Theory: 80 CA: 20

 - Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
-Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be subdivided into parts (not exceeding four). - Candidates are required to attempt five questions, selecting at least one question from each section. - The fifth question may be attempted from any Section. - Each question carry 16 marks.
+Questions of Sections A-D should be set from Units I-IV of the syllabusrespectively.
+Questions may be subdivided into parts (not exceeding four). - Candidates are required to attempt five questions, selecting at least one question from each section. - The fifth question may be attempted from any Section. - Each question carry 16marks.